MaksNazarov/Javacino/docs/Project_structure.md

 2. Testing environment

 ### CLI implementation
 This part of the project contains implementation of CLI interface.
+Command argument parsing & initialization is powered by [picocli](https://picocli.info/), which was chosen for its familiarity and ease

 Structure diagram:
 ![structure diagram](resources/CLI_component_diagram.jpg)